-The Writing Center will likely be hiring 1 or 2 tutors to join our staff in Spring of 2014.
-Interested students may fill out an application.
+The Writing Center is not currently hiring.
+However, interested students may still fill out an application to be placed on file in the event that any positions open up.
 Applications should be submitted to Maggie Herb, Writing Center Director, either electronically (firstname.lastname@example.org) or in person (Library, room 140).
 After applications are reviewed, selected candidates will be invited to interview.
 Students who interview successfully may be invited to join the Writing Center staff.

 About the job:

 As a peer tutor in the Writing Center, your main responsibility is to talk to fellow students about their writing.
 You are not an editor or a proofreader; instead you are a guide, a coach, a sounding board and, at times, a teacher.
 As a writing center, our mission is to help students become better writers, not just write better papers, and as a tutor, you are instrumental in helping us achieve this goal!